 Getting around Cape Town

 Public transport is not the Mother City’s strongest suit, so to move around town I recommend using Uber, which is safe, cheap, and readily available.
 On the other hand, renting a car is a must on outdoors-focused days, unless you decide to go for an organized excursion.
+I usually book most on GetYourGuide.
+Check out some options below!

 Where to stay in Cape Town